 Regular cycling makes for strong riders.
 Don't be discouraged if you must work hard to keep up with the group on your first few rides.
 If you ride regularly, you will quickly see your skills and stamina improve.
 You will be riding comfortably with the group very soon.
-In the meantime, participate in the Sunday Nice 'N Easy or Slow Spokes rides, which move at a slower pace.
+In the meantime, participate in the Sunday Nice 'N Easy or Slow Spokes rides with CFC, which move at a slower pace.

 You might also choose from shorter rides and those with a slow to moderate average pace as indicated on the monthly ride calendar.
 Most of us remember when we were starting out, and someone will be glad to ride with you, offering advice and boosting morale.
 Come ride with us!

 There are several different types of rides conducted by the BCP.
 The following offers a general description: